 Road to CEO Conference - This day-long student group–run conference provides an extensive look at the state-of-the-industry via keynote speakers.
 It is a great opportunity for interaction with CEOs across an array of industries.
 Contact the Corporate Management and Strategy Group co-chairs (full-time) for more information about participating as a panelist or attendee.

 Chicago Booth offers students and company sponsors experiential opportunities in the form of projects embedded within courses, executed by students and overseen by faculty.
-Past courses in which CPG companies have engaged in include Consumer Behavior, Developing New Products and Services, Digital Marketing, Strategy, and Finance.
+Past courses in which CPG companies have engaged include Consumer Behavior, Developing New Products and Services, Digital Marketing, Strategy, and Finance.
 Contact your relationship manager and Katie Bell if you are interested in learning more.

 Attend or Participate in an Event

 Corporate Strategy/General Management Panel Discussion - This event, hosted at Gleacher Center in Chicago, consists of panelists from top organizations in the Chicago area who share their career and personal stories.
-Students utilize the opportunity to learn about corporate strategy and general management functions, the industry, and the corporate cultures.
+Students have the opportunity to learn about corporate strategy and general management functions, the industry, and the corporate cultures.

 Leadership Rotational Programs Panel Discussion - A panel discussion event that focuses on leadership rotational programs.
 The event hosts a panel of professionals from different companies that share their experiences and insights into leadership rotational programs, followed by a Q&A session with students.
 A networking session takes place after the Q&A session.

-Participate in an Event - Every year, Chicago Booth hosts dozens of events meant to provide educational, social and networking opportunities for Chicago Booth students and alumni.
 If you are interested in representing your company at one of these events by being a speaker, sitting on a panel or hosting an event at your office, please email us.

 Interested in sponsoring a student group event?
 Please reach out directly to the student group co-chairs.
 For additional sponsorship activities or more information on how to get your company involved at Booth, please contact Nancy Johnston, Senior Associate Director of Corporate Relations at Chicago Booth.